isivaraj/data-science-portfolio/projects.md

 The data for this project will come from The Movie Database (TMDB) API.
 The dataset will include movie information such as budget, revenue, audience rating, genre, and release date.

-That covers the source part of the rubric, but later we’ll still need to add the dataset’s unit of analysis,

 ### Unit of Analysis

 Each row in the dataset represents one movie.